andraugust/andraugust.github.io/quantum-3.md

 $$

 where $$a = \sqrt{\omega m / \hbar}$$ and $$H_n$$ are _Hermite polynomials_.
 The probability densities of the first few energies are shown below along with the potential energy function.
-Any harmonic oscillator wavefunction can be written as a sum of these eigenfunctions, weighted by a coefficient that can be interpereted as "the amount" of each energy level in the initial condition.

 <center><img src="quantum/harmonic_oscillator_probabilities.png" style="object-fit:contain;"></center>

 There are a few interesting things to notice…

 * The minimum energy is not zero—it's $$\hbar \omega /2$$.
-So for an oscillator to even exist in the first place some energy is involved.
-This can be understood in terms of the uncertainty principle: suppose we try to make the energy zero by closely localizing the particle to $$x=0$$ where the potential energy is zero.
-In this case the momentum will be very spread out, and momentum has energy associated with it.
+So for an oscillator to exist at all some energy is required.
+This can be understood in terms of the uncertainty principle: suppose we try to make the total energy zero by closely localizing the particle to $$x=0$$.
+In this case the potential energy will be approximately zero, but the momentum will be very spread out, and momentum has energy associated with it.
 On the other hand if we try to set the particle at rest so it has no momentum then the position will be spread out, in particular it will be spread out away from $$x=0$$ and therefore have potential energy.
 So either way the oscillator has _some_ energy.
+* The energy levels don't depend on mass (in constrast to particle in a box).
-* Hermite polynomials are orthogonal.
-They better be—they're eigenvectors!
+* Hermite polynomials are orthogonal (they better be—they're eigenvectors!).
-* The probability density is non-zero outside the potential energy curve, so the particle can be found _beyond_ the classical region.
+* The probability density is non-zero outside the potential energy curve, so the particle can be found _beyond_ the classically allowed region.
-* There are points in the classical region where the density is zero, so the particle will _never_ be measured there even though classically it can be.
+* Inside the classical region there are points where the density is zero, so the particle will _never_ be measured there even though it can be classically.
 * In the limit of large $$n$$ the quantum density approaches the classical density.

 ## 3. Particle in a Box

-The _particle in a box_ models a particle constrained within a volume.
-As always the solution approach is to write a Hamiltonian and then find it's eigenfunctions and eigenvalues.
-This time, however, the potential isn't continuous—it's piecewise.
-Specifically, it's zero inside the box and infinity outside.
-The infinite potential outside the box models the walls that the particle isn't allowed to cross.

-Already we know the wavefunction is zero outside the box, and inside it's that of a free particle.
-But what about the walls?
-At the walls the wavefunction has to be continuous, and outside the box the wavefunction is $$0$$, therefore $$\psi(0) = \psi(L) = 0$$.
-This constraint enables the wavefunction to normalize, unlike the free particle.

-Inside the box the solution is
-$$
-\psi(x) = e^{ix\sqrt{2mE}/\hbar}
-$$

-, which normalizes to